Avoid Dust-Mite Allergies With Microfiber Bedding (Personal Review)

 My stuffy nose stopped happening.
 It definitely resolved my allergy problems.
 And my sleep improved without waking up stuffy in the middle of the night.

 The pillow casing I'm using is from "Mission Allergy"

 I use "Mission Allergy" pillow encasing for all my pillows.
-This is the one my sister recommended and I'm glad I listened to my sister when she recommended this brand.
+I'm glad I listened to my sister when she recommended this brand.
 The microfiber encasing blocks off any entry or exit of mites, and I put my regular pillowcase right over it.

 Most shredded skin flakes make their way into the mattress through regular bed sheets.
 Encasing the entire mattress is the only way to put a stop to the mites completely.

 I have a platform bed as you see in the above image, but if you have your mattress over a box spring, then consider encasing that, too.

 To have a total barrier, it's necessary to cover the pillows, the mattress, and the box spring for a perfect solution to avoiding allergies from dust mites.